Safe Voting: Resilience to Abstention and Sybils: Abstract

 \sect{Introduction} Voting procedures are a simple and widely used way to aggregate the preferences of multiple individuals.
 Voting, however, can truly reflect the will of the society only insofar as all eligible people in the society---and only them---vote.

+Indeed, this corresponds to two different challenges: the problem of \textbf{sybil votes} and the problem of \textbf{partial participation}.
+These problems are particularly crucial as a single vote may tilt a majoritarian group decision and as such, sybils infiltrating a group of agents that employ egalitarian democratic group decision making literally pose an existential threat to the group; a threat that is further amplified in the presence of vote abstention.

+While the extensive research on sybil identification (see in Section~\ref{section:related work}) may help keep the fraction of sybils in such communities in check, in online communities one can never assume sybils to be perfectly identified and completely eradicated.
+Thus, our goal in this context is to enhance social choice theory with effective group decision mechanisms for communities with bounded sybil penetration; put differently, to develop group decision making processes that can be safely used in online communities that are not sybil-free.

-The problem of partial participation in online voting is particularly acute, as online voting often exhibit very low participation rates~\cite{christian2005voting,jonsson2011user}.
-For example, in the 2006 Cambridge MA participatory budgeting program, only 7.5\% out of $\sim$64000 eligible voters actually participated~\cite{cambridgePB}.
+Orthogonally, the problem of partial participation in online voting is particularly acute, as online voting often exhibit very low participation rates~\cite{christian2005voting,jonsson2011user}.
+For example, in the 2006 Cambridge MA participatory budgeting program, only 7.5\% out of $\sim$64000 eligible voters actually participated~\cite{cambridgePB} (see Section~\ref{section:related work}).
+A recent position paper has argued that low participation effectively invalidates nearly all theoretical results in social choice, and called the community to study and mitigate the effects of abstention~\cite{meir2025tyranny}.
+The current paper has a more ambitious goal (albeit in the restricted context of simple decision rules), namely to handle both sybil votes and vote abstention with the single tool.

-The orthogonal problem of sybil votes has received much attention (see Related Work).
-Recently, Shahaf et al.~\shortcite{srsc} studied democratic decision-making in the presence of sybil voters.
-The key concept in their approach to sybil resilience is the use of the \emph{status-quo}, or \emph{Reality}, as the anchor of sybil resilience, following~\cite{realsoc}.
-Shahaf et al.~\shortcite{srsc} formalize the properties of \emph{sybil safety}---the inability of sybils to change the status-quo against the will of the honest voters, and \emph{sybil liveness}---the ability of the honest voters to change the status-quo despite the existence of sybils.
-Then, they design specialized sybil-resilient voting rules for the following social choice settings: (1) voting on two alternatives; (2) multiple alternatives; and (3) an interval.
-A major limitation of their work is the assumption of full participation by the genuine (non-sybil) voters.

-Our main aim in this paper is to develop mechanisms that mitigate the adverse effects of partial participation to sybil resilience.
-To this end, we adopt and extend the safety-liveness framework suggested in \cite{srsc} to deal with partial participation in general domains.
-Thus, we aim at finding voting rules that satisfy sybil-safety but are not too conservative, even when some genuine voters do not vote.
+\paragraph{Voting with a status quo} Our key approach takes the current state of affairs as a special reference alternative, following the \emph{Reality-Aware Social Choice} framework~\cite{realsoc}: we use the status quo as an anchor to guarantee both \emph{safety} -- the inability of sybils or abstentions to change the status quo against the will of the genuine agents; and \emph{liveness} -- the ability of the genuine agents to change the status quo.

+Our parametrized \emph{Status Quo Enforcing (SQE) mechanism} is is simple and general: it takes some base voting rule with desired properties, but adds a fraction $\tau$ of additional `virtual voters' who vote for the status quo.
+We argue that this straight-forward modification provides a good (often optimal) tradeoff between safety and liveness.